 Lorazepam – Weight Gain & Other Side Effects

 Some side effects are more common than others.
-For example, headaches and nausea are more typical side effects experienced by people using lorazepam, while suicidal thoughts and weight gain are more rare side effects.
-Common side effects of lorazepam include:
+Headaches and nausea are typical, while suicidal thoughts and weight gain are more rare.
+Common lorazepam side effects include:

 - Loss of concentration

 - Weight loss